TedHusted/awake/awake.md

 The Thursday afternoon sun bathes the room in a soft, golden light  but it does nothing to calm the gnawing anxiety spreading out from her chest.
 She clutches a cup of tea in one hand, though it long since went cold.
 Her spouse, Tom, sits on the couch, watching her with quiet concern, his tablet abandoned on the living room table.

  “I don’t know, Tom There are so many parental decisions.
 First, it’s vaccines, then it’s tablets, passwords, pierced ears, cosmetics.
-For her sibling, it was circumcision and a robot dog.
+For Todd, it was circumcision and a robot dog.
 Now it’s whether to put an implant behind our kid’s ear. — This is a huge step.
 What if it’s too much for her?”
 Joanna says, pausing to take a deep breath.
 “A neural link and a phone?
 She’s only twelve.”

 “Half of her friends are already linked,” says Tom, “and, before the year is out, the other half will be too.”
 Tom leans forward, resting his elbows on his knees.
 “She’s a smart kid.
 You’ve been preparing her for this.
 We both have.”